build-on-aws/bedrock-agent-txt2sql/README.md

 ![Lambda resource policy create](Streamlit_App/images/lambda_resource_policy_create.png)

 - Here is an example of the resource policy.
 (At this part of the setup, we will not have a Bedrock agent Source ARN.
 So, enter in `arn:aws:bedrock:us-west-2:{accoundID}:agent/BedrockAgentID` for now.
-We will include the ARN once it’s generated in step 6 after creating the Bedrock Agent alias):
+We will include the ARN once it’s generated in step 6 after creating the Bedrock agent alias):

 ![Lambda resource policy](Streamlit_App/images/lambda_resource_policy.png)